Completing the picture for the Skolem Problem on order-4 linear recurrence sequences: Introduction

 Unfortunately, all known proofs of the Skolem-Mahler-Lech theorem are ineffective - there is no known method to compute the zeroes of a given algebraic LRS (that is, a $\overline \Q$-LRS, where $\overline \Q$ is the field of algebraic numbers).
 Equivalently there is currently no known method to decide the problem of whether a given arbitrary $\overline \Q$-LRS has a zero.
 This problem is known as the Skolem Problem.

 So far, only special cases are known, and the general problem has remained open for around 90 years.
-The Skolem problem is closely connected with many topics in theoretical computer science and other areas, including loop termination \cite{ouaknine_linear_2015}, \cite{almagor_deciding_2021}, formal power series (e.g. \cite{berstel_noncommutative_2010}, Section 6.4), matrix semigroups \cite{bell_mortality_2021}, stochastic systems \cite{agrawal_approximate_2015}, \cite{barthe_universal_2020} and control theory \cite{blondel_survey_2000}.
+The Skolem Problem is closely connected with many topics in theoretical computer science and other areas, including loop termination \cite{ouaknine_linear_2015,almagor_deciding_2021}, formal power series (e.g. \cite[Section 6.4]{berstel_noncommutative_2010}), matrix semigroups \cite{bell_mortality_2021}, stochastic systems \cite{agrawal_approximate_2015,barthe_universal_2020} and control theory \cite{blondel_survey_2000}.

 Substantial work has been done on the decidability of the Skolem problem.
-The breakthrough papers \cite{Vereshchagin}, \cite{Mignotte_distance} established decidability for algebraic LRS of order at most 3 and real algebraic LRS of order at most 4.
+The breakthrough papers \cite{Vereshchagin,Mignotte_distance} established decidability for algebraic LRS of order at most 3 and real algebraic LRS of order at most 4.
 To date, this is the state of the art on the Skolem Problem; even in the simplest case of integer sequences, decidability is not yet known for order-5 LRS.

-More recently, decidability has been shown to hold subject to some additional assumptions; in \cite{Lipton_2022} decidability is established for \emph{reversible} integer LRS (i.e, those sequences that may be continued backwards in $\Z$) of order at most 7.
-Further, in \cite{Yuri_2023} it is shown that the Skolem problem is decidable for \emph{simple} rational LRS\footnote{An LRS is simple if all the roots of its characteristic polynomial are simple.}, assuming the $p$-adic Schanuel conjecture and the Skolem conjecture hold.
+More recently, decidability has been shown to hold subject to some additional assumptions.
+Lipton \emph{et al.}\ \cite{Lipton_2022} establish decidability for \emph{reversible} integer LRS (i.e, those sequences that may be continued backwards in $\Z$) of order at most 7.
+Further, Bilu \emph{et al.}\ \cite{Yuri_2023} show that the Skolem problem is decidable for \emph{simple} $\Q$-LRS\footnote{An LRS is simple if all the roots of its characteristic polynomial are simple.}, assuming the $p$-adic Schanuel conjecture and the Skolem conjecture hold.

-Our contribution in this paper is to extend the results of \cite{Vereshchagin}, \cite{Mignotte_distance} by removing the assumption that the LRS is real; we show decidability for \emph{all} algebraic order 4 LRS.
+Our contribution in this paper is to extend the results of \cite{Vereshchagin,Mignotte_distance} by removing the assumption that the LRS is real; we show decidability for \emph{all} algebraic order 4 LRS.
 It was stated in \cite[p.
 33]{Chonev} that the general algebraic case of order 4 is difficult.
-However, we in fact show that this case may be solved by a relatively simple recombination of ideas already present in \cite{Vereshchagin}, \cite{Mignotte_distance}.
+However, we in fact show that this case may be solved by a relatively simple recombination of ideas already present in \cite{Vereshchagin,Mignotte_distance}.